-EFRAG supports the proposed disclosure requirements and considers that they could result in useful information to assess business acquisitions.
-EFRAG, however, disagrees that the only point of reference should be what information the CODM monitors and has some concerns about what information will be provided.
+EFRAG supports-considers that the proposed disclosure requirements and considers that they could result in useful information to assess business acquisitions.
+EFRAG, however, disagrees that However, for the only point of reference requirements to be most useful, the information to be provided should be not only be based on what information the CODM monitors and.
+While EFRAG considers the information could be useful, it has some practical concerns about including what information will be provided.
+EFRAG has not yet formed a view and is consulting its constituents on whether it is practical and appropriate to disclose the proposed information in the financial statements instead of providing the information as part of the management commentary as the information is based on management expectations and refers to non-GAAP indicators.
 EFRAG supports conducting additional activities to understand the issue related to commercial sensitivity.
 EFRAG notes that the proposed disclosures will not resolve the issues related to current goodwill accounting.